wpdas/chain-db/readme.md

 ## Download

-Go to [Releases](https://github.com/wpdas/chain-db/releases) page and download the binary according to the desired archtecure.
+Go to [Releases](https://github.com/wpdas/chain-db/releases) page and download the binary according to the desired architecture.

 | Binary                                                                                           | OS        | Devices                              |
 | ------------------------------------------------------------------------------------------------ | --------- | ------------------------------------ |